Mongo()

 use

-to load the key
+mongoshto load the key

 export TEST_LOCAL_KEY=$(echo "$(head -c 96 /dev/urandom | base64 | tr -d '\n')") mongosh --nodb

-option specifies the required options for enabling automatic client-side encryption on the hr.employees
+The following operation creates a new connection object from within a mongosh session.
+The AutoEncryptionOpts option specifies the required options for enabling automatic client-side encryption on the hr.employees collection:

 var autoEncryptionOpts = { "keyVaultNamespace" : "encryption.__dataKeys", "kmsProviders" : { "local" : { "key" : BinData(0, process.env["TEST_LOCAL_KEY"]) } }, schemaMap : { "hr.employees" : { "bsonType": "object", "properties" : { "taxid" : { "encrypt" : { "keyId" : [UUID("bffb361b-30d3-42c0-b7a4-d24a272b72e3")], "bsonType" : "string", "algorithm" : "AEAD_AES_256_CBC_HMAC_SHA_512-Random" } }, "taxid-short": { "encrypt": { "keyId": [UUID("33408ee9-e499-43f9-89fe-5f8533870617")], "algorithm": "AEAD_AES_256_CBC_HMAC_SHA_512-Deterministic", "bsonType": "string" } } } } } } cluster = Mongo( "mongodb://mymongo.example.net:27017/?replicaSet=myMongoCluster", autoEncryptionOpts )

-object to interact with the mymongo.example.net:27017
+Issue operations against the cluster object to interact with the mymongo.example.net:27017 cluster and utilize automatic encryption:

 // returns the database object myDB = cluster.getDB("myDB"); // returns the collection object myColl = myDB.getCollection("myColl"); myColl.insertOne( { "name" : "J Doe", "taxid" : "123-45-6789", "taxid-short" : "6789" } )

-fields using the specified data encryption key and algorithm.
+The specified automatic encryption rules encrypt the taxid and taxid-short fields using the specified data encryption key and algorithm.
 Only clients configured for the correct KMS and access to the specified data encryption key can decrypt the field.

 See Client-Side Field Level Encryption Methods for a complete list of client-side field level encryption methods.